“Human Action” and “Praxeology”.

 Mises called his approach “praxeology”.
 Praxeology puts economics on a new footing with its basis in the principles of human action.
 As such Austrian economics confronts human action in its full complexity.
 This research program aims at nothing less than to create a general theory of society based on the principles of human action.

 It is different with human action.
 The concept of human action implies freedom of choice.
 It is the choice of purposes and means that distinguishes human beings from nature and the animal kingdom.
-The pursuit of purposes through systematic application of means is the fundamental characteristic of human existence, and this is captured by the concept of “human action”.
+The pursuit of purposes through the systematic application of means is the fundamental characteristic of human existence, and this is captured by the concept of “human action”.

 Our main categories of thinking are also contained in the concept of human action.
 Inherent in the concept of human action are the categories of purpose and means, profit and loss, pleasure and pain, time and sequence, past and present.